-If you run into troubles you should check out the release notes contains a big list of information about common troubles you could run into.
-They also address problems with third party tools on this page, really helpful.
-Would I recommend to switch to IE 7 ?
+If you run into troubles you should check out the release notes as it contains a big list of information about common troubles you may run into.
+They also address problems with third party tools on the page, really helpful.
+Would I recommend to switch to IE7 ?
 Yes I would.
-Even though I’am not using it a lot of third party tools rely heavily on some IE core modules.
-It is better to have everything up to date because of this.
+Even though I'm not using the browser as my main one, a lot of third party tools rely heavily on IE core modules.
+So, if you update the browser other Windows components benefit from it as well.

 1. Click Start, Run, and then enter regedit into the runbox